 The original assessment (version 1) was formally signed off by Natural England on 03/05/2016.
 The activities (cuttlepots and fishtraps) were not believed to be occurring at that time.
 However, new information has revealed an emergent fishery for wrasse using fish traps and has therefore prompted a re-assessment of the fishing activity.
-Cuttlepots have been assessed in a separate
+Cuttlepots have been assessed in a separate HRA.

-HRA.
 A re-assessment for fishtraps was sent for informal advice to Natural England in April 2017 (version 2) and this assessment (version 3) contains amendments from the advice received and updated management measures.
-The informal advice has been inserted in Annex 2

-10. Integrity Test
+10. Integrity test

-It can be concluded that fish trap activities, alone or in-combination, within Plymouth Sound SAC do not adversely affect the sub features assessed and that the conservation objects can be met.
-Due to the D&S IFCA Potting Permit Byelaw the number of wrasse fishermen in the District can be monitored.
+It can be concluded that the activities assessed in this HRA, fish traps, alone or in-combination, do not adversely affect the sub-features: subtidal seagrass beds and intertidal seagrass beds of the Plymouth Sound and Estuaries SAC and that future activity, at the levels anticipated, will not foreseeably have an adverse effect on these sub-features of the site.
+Due to the D&S IFCA Potting Permit Byelaw the number of potters in the district can be monitored.
 The permitting system allows for adaptive management and changes are being made to the permit conditions, via a consultation.